Coaches Frequently Asked Questions

 If you submitted a vulnerable sector police clearance to our organization last season, you do not need to complete another check this season.
 Clearances are only required every three years.

-During registration, coaches are also asked to complete an attestation of no criminal wrongdoing.
+During the application process, coaches are also asked to complete an attestation of no criminal wrongdoing.

-At the end of each season, coaches provide evaluation ratings for each of their players on a variety of baseball skills, including coachability, hitting, fielding, pitching (where applicable).
-New players to the KWHLB program are assigned ratings based on their past experience with baseball and competitive sports.
+At the end of each season, coaches provide evaluation ratings for each of their players on a variety of baseball skills, including coachability, overall rating, and pitching (where applicable).
+New players to the KWHLB program are assigned ratings based on their past experience with baseball.
 A custom-built algorithm uses these ratings to form equal and fair teams across each division.

 We have a number of resources to support all volunteer coaches, regardless of experience level.
 All resources are available in our Coaches Corner.
 Some of the support available to coaches include: